Effects of Time Synchronization on Time-Aware Shaping¶

 The clocks begin to diverge after time synchronization in this gPTP time domain stops.

-The next chart shows clock drift in domain 2.
-This is the domain of the hot-standby master clock, which stays online.
-Thus the clocks in this domain keep being synchronized. (the hot-standby master is denoted with the thick orange line, the primary master with the dotted blue line.)
+The next chart shows clock drift in time domain 2.
+This is the time domain of the hot-standby master clock, which stays online, so the clocks in this time domain keep being synchronized. (the hot-standby master is denoted with a thick orange line, the primary master with a dotted blue line.)

-Note that when the primary master node goes offline, the hot-standby master node cannot synchronize to it any more.
-Thus its clock drifts from the primary master’s, denoted by the orange and blue lines diverging.
-The bridge and slave nodes continue to synchronize to the hot-standby master node. (denoted by the other lines following it)
+When the primary master node goes offline, the hot-standby master node cannot synchronize to it any more, its clock drifts from the primary master’s, shown by the orange and blue lines diverging.
+The bridge and slave nodes continue to synchronize to the hot-standby master node (shown by the other lines following the hot-standby master node).

 The next chart shows the delay: